 See Fidelity Select Funds: Choose the Best Fidelity Sector Fund Consistently.

-AlphaProfit's sector evaluation & selection process currently favors investments in the financial services, information technology, and materials sectors for 2018.
+True to the assessment of mixing defensive investments with offensive ones, AlphaProfit's sector evaluation & selection process currently favors investments in the health care and information technology sectors for 2019.

-Investors can invest in Fidelity Select funds with latitude to invest across the entire sector such as Fidelity Select Financial Services (FIDSX), Fidelity Select Materials (FSDPX), and Fidelity Select Technology (FSPTX) to profit from the above trends.
+Investors can invest in Fidelity Select funds with latitude to invest across the entire sector such as Fidelity Select Health Care (FSPHX) and Fidelity Select Technology (FSPTX) to profit from the above trends.

-However, investors can earn higher returns at lower volatility by targeting specific industries in the financial services, information technology, and materials sectors.
+However, investors can earn higher returns at lower volatility by targeting specific industries in the health care and information technology sectors..

 To get timely recommendations of best Fidelity funds in AlphaProfit's Fidelity Core and Fidelity Focus model portfolios, subscribe to AlphaProfit Premium Service now.